Shopping Safely Online

 information.
 Legitimate businesses will not solicit this type of information through

-• Check privacy policies – Before providing personal or financial information, check
+email. - Check privacy policies – Before providing personal or financial information, check

 the web site's privacy policy.
 Make sure you understand how your information will

-• Make sure your information is being encrypted – Many sites use SSL, or secure
+be stored and used. - Make sure your information is being encrypted – Many sites use SSL, or secure

 sockets layer, to encrypt information.
 Indications that your information will be